-In practice, this means that I take my cues from you, and I meet you where you are.
-For some families, the desire is extra information and support for their homebirth.
+The wonderful thing is that this is flexible and tailored to each birthing family.
+For some families, the desire is extra information during pregnancy and someone to answer questions during labour.
+Someone else may desire a calm presence who can offer massage or counterpressure for 8 hours straight.
 You may want some assistance setting up and filling a birth pool, making sure the music is on and the lights low, and someone is groaning along with you when you're feeling tapped out in hour six.
-It could mean ongoing massage, fetching cool cloths and filling up water at your hospital birth.
+It could mean fetching cool cloths and filling up water.
 A doula can remind you to eat and drink to keep your energy up, to remember to use the bathroom.
-I can suggest different positions or relaxation and pain relief techniques, all the while whispering in your ear that you are a rockstar, and we believe in you.
+I can suggest different positions or relaxation and pain relief techniques, all the while whispering in your ear that you are a rockstar, and I believe in you.

 For a further look into what birth doula care may look like for you, check out this recent blog I shared.